![]() |

 | Authentic Tudor building, with arch and timber details in oak, reconstructed |

-I think Savage designed the original panels between the Tudor boards to appear to be plaster-like (perhaps the spaces between the vertical boards were originally plaster-on-lath, a common wall treatment in houses back in 1913).
-But whatever Savage's original approach was, the effect had long been updated by the time I arrived in 1988.
-By then the panels between the Tudor boards were made of plywood painted undercoat-white, of the modern grade known as 'good one side'.
-'Good one side' plywood makes use of the inferior product of younger trees grown in replanted forests - or second growth timber, as it's known in these parts.
-This product comes with lots of knot holes (the residue of branches) that have been patched-over in manufacture, with the patches kept to one side of the plywood (hence the grade 'good one side').
-It's notionally intended for uses requiring just a single good face.
-The strange thing here, however, was that whoever bought the replacement plywood hadn't paid attention to how the product was used - so the replacement panels had been installed with the patches facing outwards!
-And these patches were at the point of showing through a fading colour scheme.
-The problem of patch show-through was resolved by the suggestion of Mike Abernethy, of Double A Painting, a heritage painting contractor who has worked extensively on the building.
+I think Savage designed the original panels between the Tudor boards to appear as plaster-like (perhaps the spaces between the vertical boards were originally plaster-on-lath, a common wall treatment in houses back then).
+But whatever Savage's original approach had been, the effect had long been updated by the time I arrived.
+By then the panels between the Tudor boards were made of plywood that was painted undercoat-white, of the modern grade known as 'good one side'.
+'Good one side' plywood utilizes the inferior product of younger trees grown in replanted forests - or second growth timber, as it's known in these parts.
+This product comes with lots of knots (the residue of branches) that are patched-over in manufacture, with the patches kept to one side of the plywood (hence the grade 'good one side').
+It's notionally intended for uses requiring just one good face.
+The strange thing here, however, was that whoever bought the replacement plywood hadn't paid attention to how it was used - so the replacement panels had been installed with the patches facing outwards!
+And these patches were at the point of showing through the fading colour scheme.
+The problem of patch show-through was resolved by the suggestion of Mike Abernethy, of Double A Painting, a heritage paint contractor who has worked extensively on the building.
 Mike proposed mixing coarse-grained sand into the exterior paint, which he felt would dry to mimic the look of plaster.
 It took considerable work on the part of his skilled painters to keep the heavy sand suspended in the paint, but the strategy ultimately worked like a charm!

 ![]() |